typotheque/text-shaping/document.md

 <!-- [FIGURES: how characteristics above play roles in text representation and rendering of an akshar] -->

-When analyzing an Indic text’s Unicode representation, the text is broken down to a sequence of _akshar_ (the classic Indic orthograhic syllable), and Indic-specific complex shaping is only expected within each akshar.
+When analyzing an Indic text’s Unicode representation, the text is broken down to a sequence of _akshar_ (the classic Indic orthographic syllable), and Indic-specific complex shaping is only expected within each akshar.

 Graphically speaking, each akshar has a single independent base (which can be consonantal or vocalic, simple or complex base) and can optionally have dependent signs (spacing or not) applied (connected or not) to the base.